yitao36/tp/docs/UserGuide.md

 * The integer must be non-negative.
 * For e.g. `<2025` will return contacts that enrolled in `2024` or earlier.
 * A empty string can also be provided to find contacts without an enrollment year

+Role:
+* The search is case-insensitive. e.g. `president` will match `President`.
+* A role matches a search string if the string is a substring of the role. e.g. `section` will match `Section Leader`.
+* Unlike previous cases, we can search for a string with spaces e.g. `r/section leader` will match `Section Leader` but not `Section Head`.
+* To search for multiple roles, we supply the `r/` tag multiple times e.g. `r/section r/leader` matches both `Section Head` and `Group Leader`.
+* A person is matched and returned if any of their roles matches any of the searched strings.
+* We can match all people with roles by giving an empty substring e.g. `find r/`.

 Examples:
 * `find n/John` returns `john` and `John Doe`